 Peacock Cichlid Care & Tank Requirements

-Remember that Peacock Cichlids as we said earlier, hunt for food near the bottom of the tank, so never use gravel for the substrate to avoid damage to the fish’s gills.
+Remember that Peacock Cichlids, as we said earlier, hunt for food near the bottom of the tank, so never use gravel for the substrate to avoid damage to the fish’s gills.
 A soft and sandy substrate is going to be better in the long term for your fish to grow happy and healthy.
 Make sure to provide rocks and driftwood to serve as caves to hide and minimize territorial issues since they need space.
 Having different plants like Bacopa Caroliniana can create some extra spaces for this fish to hide.

-With these plants the disturbances to the substrate won’t be an issue, Peacock Cichlids will avoid eating aquarium plants, they just like to dig.
+With these plants, the disturbances to the substrate won’t be an issue.
+Peacock Cichlids will avoid eating aquarium plants.
+They just like to dig.

 The recommended tank size for Peacock Cichlid is a minimum of 55-60 gallons.
 The size is very important because these fish are active swimmers and hunters.
 This would also give them their space since they tend to be territorial.
 A larger tank would be a perfect choice as it would match with their wild habitat.
 If you are thinking about keeping a large community of this fish, a minimum 100 gallons sized tank is suggested because they tend to be territorial and protect their space.

 Peacock Cichlids will thrive when meeting a water environment that has similar conditions to their native habitat.
-Although, their water is warmer than the water habitat of other cichlid species.
+Although their water is warmer than the water habitat of other cichlid species.
 The water should be consistent year-round when talking about parameters and water chemistry.

 The water temperature should range from 74°F to 82°F, pH levels of 7.5 to 8.5, and hardness of 4 to 6 dH.
 It is important for this fish to maintain these parameters consistently and not meet drastic changes.
 Another important thing that you should pay attention to is to keep the water as clean as possible.
-Peacock Cichlids live in very clear waters in their natural habitat, they will not grow healthy enough if you don’t check and maintain the water quality.
+Peacock Cichlids live in very clear waters in their natural habitat.
+They will not grow healthy enough if you don’t check and maintain the water quality.

 When talking about breeding, the male Peacock Cichlid tend to have a solitary life and will need space if sharing their tank with other males.
-In the breeding period, they become polygamous and will play the field any chance they get, that is why they need space in order to avoid conflicts with other males.
+In the breeding period, they become polygamous and will play the field any chance they get.
+That is why they need space in order to avoid conflicts with other males.

-To choose this problem it is important to keep only one male in the breeding tank.
+To choose this problem, it is important to keep only one male in the breeding tank.
 This ratio is perfect because it will avoid fighting for their or even claiming others’ territory.

 A great tip that would favor breeding this fish is to raise the water temperature to the upper limits of their normal range.
 This change of temperature should be done gradually since the fish is sensitive to drastic changes.

-When the male feels ready, he will start to do a typical mating dance, or movement pattern to attract the female.
+When the male feels ready, he will start to do a typical mating dance or movement pattern to attract the female.
 If the male is successful with the female, she will lay her eggs near his cave.
-This is another reason why males need their space, to make the fertilization process and not risk the safety of eggs when sharing the same tank with other males.
+This is another reason why males need their space to make the fertilization process and not risk the safety of eggs when sharing the same tank with other males.

 When sex differencing Peacock Cichlids, it is important to make sure they are one brood.
-If yes, you can simply go by size, the larger fish are males, even at an inch or less.
+If yes, you can simply go by size; the larger fish are males, even at an inch or less.
 At 1.5 to 2 inches, an especially blue color should start showing up.
 As we know, males have an enhanced coloration compared to females.

 The Malawi bloat is a fatal disease that risks Peacock Cichlids, similar to dropsy, and results from overeating meaty foods.
-The symptoms include: abdominal inflammation, lack of appetite, labored respiration, and swimming on the bottom of the tank.
+The symptoms include: abdominal inflammation, lack of appetite, labored respiration, and swimming at the bottom of the tank.
 The cases of this disease will result in harm to the liver, kidney, and swim bladder until the death of the fish within 1 to 3 days.

 Swim bladder disease is another issue caused by a poor diet.
 This problem is a result of intestinal gas or parasites that end up infecting the swim bladder.
 The symptoms of this disease are: floating at the top of the tank and being unable to pick up food by remaining near the bottom.
-To prevent this it is important to feed your Peacock Cichlid plenty of protein or dried food and add fiber such as vegetables.
+To prevent this, it is important to feed your Peacock Cichlid plenty of protein or dried food and add fiber such as vegetables.

-Cichlids in general have a bad reputation for their aggressive temperament, although they deserve it.
+Cichlids, in general, have a bad reputation for their aggressive temperament, although they deserve it.
 Luckily, Peacock Cichlids are more peaceful and friendlier than other Cichlids members and usually go well with a variety of fish.